 Types of Impulsive Waves

-In order of their importance and based on the extended wave/waves, there are four types of impulsive waves: 3rd wave extension impulsive waves, 1st wave extension, 5th wave extension, as well as double extended impulsive waves.
-All of them are common on the Forex market, with the 5th wave extension and the double extended waves to occur less frequently.
+In order of their importance and based on the extended wave/waves, there are four types of impulsive wave: Third-wave extension impulsive waves, first-wave extension, fifth-wave extension, and double extended impulsive waves.
+All of them are common on the Forex market, with the fifth-wave extension and the double extended waves occurring less frequently.

-By far, the favorite wave to be extended in any five-waves structure is the 3rd wave.
-One cannot put this in percentages, but I would say that more than 70% of impulsive waves are falling into this category.
+By far the commonest wave to be extended in any five-wave structure is the third wave.
+One cannot put this exactly in percentages, but I would say that more than 70% of impulsive waves fall into this category.

 The standard way to trade such an impulsive wave is to trade the extension.
-Of course that it is extremely unlikely that the whole extension will be traded, as no one can pick exactly the top or a bottom of a move, but most of it should be enough.
-One should consider that if such an impulsive wave is forming on a bigger time frame like the daily chart or beyond, then there are plenty of pips to be made by riding the extended wave.
+Of course it is extremely unlikely that the whole extension will be traded, as no one can pick exactly the top or bottom of a move, but most of it should be enough.
+One should consider that if such an impulsive wave is forming on a longer timeframe such as the daily chart or longer, then there are plenty of pips to be made by riding the extended wave.

-A 3rd wave extension impulsive move can be traded as price action is unfolding, but the move that follows can be interpreted and traded as well.
-As a rule of thumb, after a 3rd wave extension is completed, price will always return to the end of the 3rd wave.
-Therefore, a new trade can be found even after the impulsive wave finished.
+A third-wave extension impulsive move can be traded as price action is unfolding, but the move that follows can be interpreted and traded as well.
+As a rule of thumb, after a third-wave extension is completed, the price will always return to the end of the third wave.
+As a result, a new trade can be found even after the impulsive wave has finished.

-Judging by the name of this impulsive wave, the first wave must be the longest.
-If you go back on what we’ve said so far about impulsive waves, namely that the 3rd wave cannot be the shortest wave, it means that the 1st wave is mandatory to be longer than 161.8% when compared with the 3rd wave.
+Going by the name of this impulsive wave, the first wave must be the longest.
+If you look back at what we’ve said so far about impulsive waves, namely that the third wave cannot be the shortest wave, it means that it is mandatory for the first wave to be longer than 161.8% when compared with the third wave.

-More exactly, look for the 2nd wave to retrace maximum into the 38.2%-50% territory of the 1st wave.
-That being the case, we have an entry for a trade that should have a target less than 61.8% of the length of the 1st wave, and a stop loss shy below the 50% retracement level of the 1st wave.
+Taking this into account, we can safely say that the first wave is the extended wave, and the whole five-wave structure is called a first-wave extension impulsive wave.
+In such patterns, the second wave plays an important role, as it cannot retrace much into the territory of the first wave.
+More exactly, look for the second wave to retrace a maximum of 38.2%–50% into the territory of the first wave.
+That being the case, we have an entry for a trade that should have a target less than 61.8% of the length of the first wave, and a stop loss below the 50% retracement level of the first wave.

-Price action to follow such an impulsive wave not only that will return to the end of the 3rd way, but will move all the way beyond the end of the 4th wave as well.
-This tells much about the power of this pattern when it comes to predict future price levels.
+Price action to follow such an impulsive wave will not only return to the end of the third wave, but will move all the way beyond the end of the fourth wave as well.
+This tells us much about the power of this pattern when it comes to predicting future price levels.

 5th Wave Extension Impulsive Waves

-These types of impulsive waves are extremely difficult to be traded and, as a consequence, traders will notice them only after the fact.
-It is common that, when the 5th wave extends, margin calls are being triggered as the vast majority of traders are caught on the wrong direction.
+These types of impulsive waves are extremely difficult to trade, and as a consequence, traders will notice them only after the fact.
+It is common that when the fifth wave extends, margin calls are triggered as the vast majority of traders are caught in the wrong direction.

 Double Extended Impulsive Waves

-A double extended impulsive wave will have the 3rd wave almost equal with 161.8% of the 1st wave, and the 5th wave almost equal with 161.8% of the length of the 3rd wave.
-Useless to say that, if caught on the wrong side of the market when this pattern unfolds, chances of survival are really slim.
+A double extended impulsive wave will have the third wave almost equal to 161.8% of the first wave, and the fifth wave almost equal to 161.8% of the length of the third wave.
+Needless to say, if caught on the wrong side of the market when this pattern unfolds, chances of survival are really slim.

-These are all the types of an impulsive wave a market can make and their correct interpretation depends very much on correctly interpreting which wave extends.
-As impulsive waves are not that common on the Forex market in particular, and on any financial product in general, the focus should turn on corrective waves, their types and structure, and the way to trade them.
+These are all the types of impulsive wave a market can form, and their correct interpretation depends very much on correctly interpreting which is the wave that extends.
+As impulsive waves are not that common on the Forex market in particular, or on any financial product in general, the focus should turn to corrective waves, their types and structure, and the way to trade them.

-When it comes to corrective waves though, they are more numerous and complex and, if impulsive waves seem difficult to understand, then corrective waves will bring even more confusion.
-The key to success comes from practicing on a daily basis, as this is the only way these rules will make sense and the whole Elliott Waves theory will produce meaningful results.
+When it comes to corrective waves though, they are more numerous and complex, and if impulsive waves seem difficult to understand, then corrective waves will bring even more confusion.
+The key to success comes from practising on a daily basis, as this is the only way these rules will make sense, and then the whole Elliott Waves theory will produce meaningful results.